 by Roxanne Ray

-(This article was originally published by International Examiner and has been reprinted with permission.)
+(This article was previously published at International Examiner and has been reprinted with permission.)

 Roxanne Ray is a Seattle-based writer covering the arts.

 📸 Featured Image: Mezzo-soprano Hai-Ting Chinn in a screen capture of an excerpt from Tacoma Method taken from “Tacoma Method: Conversation with Greg Youtz, Zhang Er and Hai-Ting Chinn” on YouTube.

 Before you move on to the next story … Please consider that the article you just read was made possible by the generous financial support of donors and sponsors.
 The Emerald is a BIPOC-led nonprofit news outlet with the mission of offering a wider lens of our region’s most diverse, least affluent, and woefully under-reported communities.
 Please consider making a one-time gift or, better yet, joining our Rainmaker Family by becoming a monthly donor.
 Your support will help provide fair pay for our journalists and enable them to continue writing the important stories that offer relevant news, information, and analysis.
 Support the Emerald!